-murmullo means murmur — a common term in Beautiful Spanish.
+murmullo means murmur — a common term in Travel Spanish.
 Learn how it's used in a real-world example.

 murmullo